 Bishop's Waltham Palace was begun by Henry of Blois, Bishop of Winchester from 1129.
 Bishop Henry was the younger brother of King Stephen, and he needed a residence to reflect his status and power.

-By the late 14th century the need for defense had lessened, and Bishop William Wykeham rebuilt the earlier castle as an imposing palatial residence, and much of the Palace ruins we see today are Bishop William's work.
-In the following century Bishop Thomas Langton added a wall around the Palace site and built a garden house.
+By the late 14th century the need for defence had lessened, and Bishop William Wykeham rebuilt the earlier castle as an imposing palatial residence, and much of the Palace ruins we see today are Bishop William's work.
+In the following century, Bishop Thomas Langton added a wall around the Palace site and built a garden house.

 In 1182 Henry II called a council of nobles - a forerunner of our modern Parliament - to meet at Bishop's Waltham Palace and help plan a crusade.
 Another crusader to stay here was Richard the Lionheart, who was entertained here after his coronation.
 Margaret of Anjou slept here, in a luxurious bed, said to be the same one where Bishop William Waynfleete and Bishop William Wykeham died.

 Henry V stayed at the Palace in 1415, and Henry VIII followed suit on his way to meet King Francis I of France at the Field of the Cloth of Gold in 1520.
 Mary I came here on her way to Winchester to marry Phillip II of Spain, and her sister Elizabeth I visited as well.